 You can opt to start your crawl from an external file, like a sitemap or sitemap index, so that you can easily find any errors in your XML sitemaps.
 One important thing to note is that in Botify, you can not only crawl all the URLs in your sitemap file, but you can crawl from your sitemap file.

 How are these things different?

 Starting a crawl from your sitemap means you not only crawl the URLs in your sitemap, but crawl the pages they link to as well.

 What’s the benefit?
 Let’s say, for example, that a URL in your sitemap is noindexed.
-That’s great to know, because ideally you’d only have compliant pages in your sitemap file.
-However, what if that non-compliant page linked to a 404 page?
+That’s great to know, because ideally you’d only have indexable pages in your sitemap file.
+However, what if that non-indexable page linked to a 404 page?
 You wouldn’t be able to find that 404d URL unless it was also linked to in your sitemap.

 Starting a site crawl from your sitemap is a great way to ensure that not only are the URLs in your sitemap error-free, but that the pages they link or redirect to are error-free as well.

 It’s easy to take for granted that URLs in your sitemap are only the URLs that we want to be crawled/indexed, but crawling from your sitemap files is a valuable safeguard against wasting Google’s time on URLs we don’t even want crawled.

 What if you have a sitemap index file rather than a single XML sitemap file?